Vietnam.vn - Nền tảng quảng bá Việt Nam

 This is very important for the future development of children's personality.

-3. Don't be too protective of your child.
+3. Don't be too protective of your children.

 Instead of always being afraid that your child will do something wrong, encourage them to be brave enough to try the things they want to do.

-When children experience things on their own, they will develop the ability to be independent and dare to express their thoughts to others.
-At this time, you should only play a leading role and support your children when necessary.
+By experiencing things for themselves, children will develop the ability to be independent and dare to express their thoughts to others.
+At this time, you should only play a leading role and support your child when necessary.

-Let children know that when considering a problem, they should think from many perspectives and, most importantly, be positive.
+Let children know that when considering a problem, they should think from many perspectives and especially be positive.
 They should not complain or blame when they are not satisfied with something.

 You should also give your child more space so that he or she feels respected.